Golf Tutorials

 • The Membership Side: A core group of golfers pays monthly or annual dues.
 In exchange, they receive a package of benefits that make playing easier, more affordable, and more engaging.
 These are the club's "regulars."

 • The Public Side: The course allocates a certain number of its daily tee times to non-members.
-These golfers simply pay a one-time green fee for their round, just like they would at a a municipal or daily-fee course.
+These golfers simply pay a one-time green fee for their round, just like they would at a municipal or daily-fee course.

 This dual-income model gives the course financial stability.
 Membership dues provide a predictable baseline of revenue that helps fund course maintenance, capital improvements, and staff salaries.
 The public green fees supplement this, especially during off-peak hours or seasons, helping to maximize the course's earning potential.
 For golfers, this usually translates to a well-maintained facility that offers different levels of access based on commitment and budget.